 The currency has risen for six days in a row, the longest gaining run since June as a government report today showed foreign direct investment fell 36.5 percent to $5.3 billion in November, the least in 14 months."

-"The central bank pledged today to maintain a "moderately loose' monetary policy and aid small businesses, in a statement after a three-day annual meeting in Beijing where China’s leaders set economic policy."
+"The central bank pledged today to maintain a "moderately loose' monetary policy and aid small businesses, in a statement after a three-day annual meeting in Beijing where China’s leaders set economic policy."2.
+Ambrose Evans-Pritchard at the UK Telegraph provides some additional data on the worsening trade picture for Taiwan and Japan:

 ...